Deadpoolpromerc/Red-n-Black/README.md

 Step 6: Open Discord Settings>BetterDiscord>Themes>Enable theme
 ```

-Just add the code below to change the pic in the `Custome CSS` tab of the `BetterDiscord` settings:
+To change the pics, just add the code below in the `Custome CSS` tab of the `BetterDiscord` settings:

-( Be sure to add the `s` after `http` when you change the picture or it won't appear. )
+( Be sure to add the `s` after `http` when you change the pic or it won't appear )
 ```css
 /*First Background*/